insomnyawolf/CLIVideoPlayer/README.md

 ## To do

 * Add a way to select the render resolution in the launching arguments
-* More Intermediate Grey Tones
-* Multithread Decoding => Oh man, that's harder than it sounds

 ## Done

+* SIMD
 * Fix playback speed
+* More Intermediate Grey Tones (it has colors now)
+* Multithread Decoding => Oh man, that's harder than it sounds

 ## Contact